 ‘If she’d just gotten the care she needed...'

 Madison, 21, migrated with her family from the Philippines to Los Angeles at the age of seven.
-Her mother, who was uninsured, passed away several years ago.
+Her mother, who was uninsured, passed away earlier this year.
 She currently attends UC Santa Barbara, where she is majoring in Asian American Studies and is heavily involved in the immigrant rights movement with UPLIFT , an Asian and Pacific-Islander youth-led organizing group.

 ‘She just lost all faith in the system’